VincentHaller/local_polynomial/README.md

 2. Apply additional weights if provided: `w[j] *= w_in[j]`
 3. Fit a polynomial of specified degree using weighted least squares
 4. Evaluate the polynomial at `x_out[i]` to get the prediction

+### LOESS Smoothing

+The LOESS algorithm performs local linear regression at each data point:
+1. For each point `i`, select the `q` nearest neighbors (excluding NaN values)
+2. Compute weights using the triweight kernel based on distance from point `i`
+3. Fit a local linear polynomial using weighted least squares
+4. Evaluate the polynomial at point `i` to get the smoothed value
+5. The `asymmetric` parameter controls whether the kernel window extends symmetrically or asymmetrically around each point

 ## License